Progressives stand firm on priorities as infrastructure debate continues - The Boston Globe

 However, Jayapal and other progressives said they were willing to compromise on the package’s price tag.
 Several said they were discussing whether to cut certain programs from their agenda entirely or to reduce the duration of the bill’s funding — to five years from 10 years, for example.

-“We can front-load the benefits and have less years,” Rep. Ro Khanna, D-Calif., said on “Fox News Sunday.”
+“We can front-load the benefits and have less years,” said Representative Ro Khanna, a California Democrat, on “Fox News Sunday.”

 Jayapal said that progressives were willing to explore shortening the length of some components of the funding bill to decrease its cost, but that new clean-energy standards needed to stay in the legislation for a decade.